h4kuna/assets/README.md

 - $basePath is not needed
 - path is relative to your wwwDir
-- cache is built when new file found
+- cache is built when new file found, or if you remove %tempDir%/cache/_assets
 - behavior is the same in production and development environment

 ```html